 Cures and cares for people in Africa and around the world with leprosy and related diseases.
 Working to develop a vaccine to prevent leprosy.

-Supports Ghanaian liberal arts college with the goal of educating a new generation of ethical, entrepreneurial leaders in Africa.
-Educates students from eleven African countries.
+Supports Ashesi University, a liberal arts college in Ghana with the mission of educating a new generation of ethical, entrepreneurial leaders in Africa.
+Ashesi graduates are equipped to create innovative, practical solutions to Africa’s needs.